danse-inelastic/pyre/docs/debugging.rst

 Debuggers
 ---------

 In addition to journal, and especially for routine debugging of individual components, native ide debuggers (such as in Eclipse) may be used.
-Pyre is particularly amenable to this type of testing since all parameters may be input via the commandline, which in Eclipse maybe be set, stored, and exported as run/debug configuration files.
+Pyre is particularly amenable to this type of testing since all parameters may be input via the commandline, which in Eclipse may be stored as run configurations.

-Alternatively, one may store the run configurations themselves as pml files.
+In eclipse these run configuration can also be exported ("Shared File" under the "Common" tab) and archived or shared among developers.
+Additionally, each time a developer changes the run configuration, eclipse automatically updates the exported files.